When do home-based businesses need to register with the Secretary of State?

-Many Secretaries of State have an online registration system that allows you to quickly register your business online.
+Many secretaries of state have an online registration system that allows you to quickly register your business online.
 Some states may require you to submit a paper form, though most will likely give you the option to register online or by paper.
 Fees may vary depending on how you go about registering, as will processing time.
-In Washington state, for example, online registrations cost $200 and are normally processed in two business days; registering by paper is less expensive ($180) but may take longer (“processed in order received”).
+For example, for most business entities, online registrations cost $200 in Washington state and are normally processed in two business days; registering by paper is less expensive ($180) but may take longer (“processed in order received”).

 Registration fees also often vary by business type.
-For example, it costs $100 to register a domestic limited partnership or limited liability company (LLC) in Oregon, but $275 to register a foreign limited partnership or LLC.
+For example, it costs $100 to register a domestic limited partnership or LLC) in Oregon, but $275 to register a foreign limited partnership or LLC.

 What is a registered agent, and do I need one?

-If you register your business with the Secretary of State, you may need to appoint a registered agent: a person or business who consents to receive legal documents (e.g., business registration renewals, liens, tax forms, etc.) on behalf of your business.
+Once you register your business with the secretary of state, you may need to appoint a registered agent: a person or business that consents to receive legal documents (e.g., business registration renewals, liens, tax forms, etc.) on behalf of your business.
 A registered agent must reside and have an address in the state where your business is registered.
 If you’re only registering in your home state, as many home-based businesses initially do, you may forgo the services of a registered agent.
 If you’re operating in several states without local offices, a registered agent may be required.

-Sole proprietorships not registered with the Secretary of State may not need a registered agent but may choose to appoint one as a safeguard measure.
-A sole proprietorship can usually appoint an individual such as an officer, owner, or even employee to be the registered agent.
+Sole proprietorships not registered with the secretary of state may not need a registered agent but may choose to appoint one as a safeguard measure.
+A sole proprietorship can usually appoint an individual such as an officer, an owner, or even an employee to be the registered agent.
 However, corporations, LLCs, and limited liability partnerships generally need to secure the services of a third party.
 Many attorneys or accountants will operate as the registered agent for their clients.

 The more complex your business, the more you may benefit from using an external registered agent rather than fulfilling those duties yourself or relying on an employee.